-The ones that turn directly into glucose are some of the most harmful carbohydrates you can consume.
-Instead, focus on removing carbs and eating more protein.
+The carbs that turn directly into glucose, also known as simple carbs, are the most harmful.
+Instead, focus on removing carbs and eating more protein and healthy fats.

-Watch for ketosis by understand the signs, which are ketone breath, increased energy, and reduced hunger.
+Watch for ketosis by understanding the signs, which are ketone breath, increased energy, and reduced hunger.
 You’ll also need to urinate more and have increased thirst.

 If you have a problem with pre-diabetes or Type 2 diabetes, talk to your doctor before you start a diet that reduces the glucose in your blood.

 It’ll impact the insulin you give yourself.
 Always tricky unless you’re under a doctor’s care.

 What are your thoughts on this video?
 Do you have an opinion about it?
 Leave a comment below!

 What are your thoughts on this video?
 Do you have an opinion about what Dr. Berg is saying?
 Leave a comment below!

 Thoughts on this video?
 Have you tried this step-by-step formula he’s suggested?
 Did it work for you?
 Comment below!